 Important Dates & Information:

-Taubman College’s 2-year, 60-credit-hour, Master of Architecture degree is designed for applicants who hold a bachelor of science degree in architecture or its equivalent.
-A strong architectural design portfolio consisting of a minimum of four studios and previous coursework that fulfills the majority of required courses in the first year of our 3-year curriculum is required.
-Applicants to the 2-year degree whose undergraduate work does not meet these criteria will be considered for admission to the 3-year degree.
+A strong architectural design portfolio consisting of a minimum of four studios and previous coursework that fulfills the majority of required courses in the first year of our 99-credit hour curriculum is required.
+Applicants whose undergraduate work does not meet these criteria will be considered for admission to the three-year course of study.

-Applicants to the 2-year M.Arch. degree should have a bachelor of science degree in architecture or its equivalent.
+Applicants wishing to be considered for Advanced Standing must have a bachelor of science degree in architecture or allied discipline.

 - 4 sequential architecture design studio courses (5-6 credits each course)*